vclsean/adultholdslistreformatter/README.txt

 8.)
 Applies alternating row backgrounds

 An example problem you may encounter: titles that include a year or that otherwise contain numbers more than three digits long will have those numbers deleted by step 4.
 This is just one example of a problem you might encounter; there are likely others.

-*HOW'D YOU DO IT?*

-I asked ChatGPT to build a website that processes spreadsheets using some of the rules above and then added or tweaked the rules once I had a better understanding of the Javascript syntax.  -SEAN (VCL)
+Feel free to download the files and repurpose for your own library.
+You can run all of this offline in a web browser if you have the files in the same directory or modify and upload them to your own github account.

+-SEAN (VCL)